rgoodie/openam_13/README.md

 To Install
 -
+This is basically a "drop-in replacement" for the 7.x-1.2 version.
+In the shell *of a TESTING system*
-- Remove current openam files.
+- remove the openam folder
-- Clone into {DRupalROOT}/sites/all/modules/custom/
+- clone this repo

 The Original README.txt file
 -